Chart Color Schemes

 Employment conditions in Garran demonstrate exceptional strength compared to most Australian markets

-Garran has an educated workforce with strong representation in professional services.
+Garran has a highly educated workforce with strong representation in professional services.
 The unemployment rate was 1.9% as of June 2025.

 Employment growth over the past year was estimated at 1.3%.
-In June 2025, 1,909 residents were employed while the unemployment rate was 1.6% lower than the Australian Capital Territory's (ACT) rate of 3.4%.
-Workforce participation in Garran was 61.8%, compared to ACT's 69.6%.
-Key employment industries include public administration & safety, health care & social assistance, and professional & technical services.
+As of June 2025, 1,909 residents were employed while the unemployment rate was 1.6% lower than the Australian Capital Territory's rate of 3.4%.
+Workforce participation in Garran was 61.8%, compared to the Australian Capital Territory's 69.6%.
+Leading employment industries among residents include public administration & safety, health care & social assistance, and professional & technical services.

-Health care & social assistance is a particular specialisation, with an employment share of 1.8 times the regional level.
-Construction employs only 4.1% of local workers compared to ACT's 6.8%.
-As at the Census, there are 2.0 workers for every resident, indicating that Garran functions as an employment hub attracting workers from surrounding areas.
-In the year to June 2025, employment increased by 1.3% while labour force grew by 1.6%, causing unemployment to rise by 0.3 percentage points.
-Meanwhile, ACT recorded employment growth of 1.9% with unemployment falling by 0.3 percentage points.
-State-level data from Sep-25 shows ACT employment contracted by 0.33%, losing 1,480 jobs, with an unemployment rate of 4.2%.
-This compares favourably to the national unemployment rate of 4.5% and lagging national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years nationally.
-Applying these projections to Garran's employment mix suggests local growth of approximately 7.3% over five years and 14.9% over ten years, based on simple weighting extrapolation for illustrative purposes without considering localised population projections.
+Health care & social assistance employed a significant share of local workers, at 1.8 times the regional level.
+However, construction employed only 4.1% of local workers, below the Australian Capital Territory's rate of 6.8%.
+The area functioned as an employment hub with 2.0 workers for every resident, hosting more jobs than residents and attracting workers from surrounding areas.
+Over the 12 months to June 2025, employment increased by 1.3% while labour force increased by 1.6%, causing the unemployment rate to rise by 0.3 percentage points.
+By comparison, Australian Capital Territory recorded employment growth of 1.9%, labour force growth of 1.6%, with unemployment falling by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Garran.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Garran's employment mix suggests local growth of approximately 7.3% over five years and 14.9% over ten years.

 Frequently Asked Questions - Employment